 - Perusing social media apps and websites looking for arousing, non-pornographic images and videos (sometimes through the use of secret accounts).

-- Coercing, nagging or guilting our committed partner into sexual activity.
+- Pressuring, nagging, guilting, or shaming our committed partner into sexual activity.

-- Looking for attractive people in public, then fantasizing about them, staring at their body parts or following them around.
+- Looking in public spaces for people we find attractive, then fantasizing about them, staring at their body parts or following them around.
 We’ve done this on foot and from our cars.

 - Flirting with others when we are already in a committed relationship — either by paying them compliments, teasing, having inappropriate/intimate conversations or “turning on the charm.”

 - Creating a list of “backup” partners in case things don’t work out in our current relationship.

 - Using non-pornographic media with the goal of arousal.
 This could include: watching movies/TV shows or sexually suggestive videos; listening to arousing audio; or reading erotic literature.

 - Conveniently forgetting to mention we are already in a committed relationship when meeting a new person we find attractive.